abegong/did_you_miss_me/design_notes.md

 ## Direct instantiation via constructor ##

-If you know exactly how a given generator or modifier works, you can always instantiate DataGenerators and DataModifiers directly.
+If you know exactly how a given `DataGenerator` or `DataModifier` works, you can always instantiate it directly using the normal python constructor.

     my_generator = MyDataGenerator(...params...)
     my_modifier = MyDataModifier(...params...)

-usually instantiated with a dictionary of parameters.
-This is because they are often created from JSON files, and JSON files are usually dictionaries.
+You can also instantiate these objects using dictionaries.

+    params = {
+        ...params...
+    }

+    my_generator = MyDataGenerator(**params)

 ## Execution ##
     new_data = my_generator.generate()